Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

     1 - Changes done:

-         1 - Add Batch-norm to increase model efficiency and make learning easier.
+         1 - Added Batch-norm to increase model efficiency and make learning easier.
              There is overfitting, hence added Regularization with the help of  Dropout , which interns help us in reducing overfitting

            Model Summary :